cpp-lln-lab/bidsMReye/README.md

 The pipeline automatically extracts the eyeball voxels and saves them as a python pickle file (.p).
 This can be used also for other multivariate pattern analyses in the absence of eye-tracking data.

-For more information, see the [User Recommendations](https://deepmreye.slite.com/p/channel/MUgmvViEbaATSrqt3susLZ/notes/kKdOXmLqe) and the [Frequently-Asked-Questions (FAQ)](https://deepmreye.slite.com/p/channel/MUgmvViEbaATSrqt3susLZ/notes/sargIAQ6t) page.
+For more information, see the [User Recommendations](https://deepmreye.slite.com/p/channel/MUgmvViEbaATSrqt3susLZ/notes/kKdOXmLqe).
 If you have other questions, please reach out to the developer team.

 ## Install